cando/slides/presentations/programming_with_algebra/index.md

 # Breathe.

 <!--
+Let summariza a bit

+1) Do not despair.
+In the remainder of the talk we'll simplify a bit and think of arrows, which are also called morphisms, as functions.
+You have a function f that takes an argument of type A and returns a B.
+Sometimes Objects are types (in programming sense and I assure you this is a category (Hask in haskell)), other times objects are stuffs like boxes/cones/cilinders/etc.

-Well, you'just meet your first algebraic structure.
+2) believe or not you'just meet your first algebraic structure.
 A category is an algebraic structure.

-An algebraic structure consists of a nonempty set A, a collection of operations on A (typically binary operations such as addition and multiplication), and a finite set of laws, that these operations must satisfy. -->
+3) An algebraic structure consists of a nonempty set A, a collection of operations on A (typically binary operations), and a finite set of laws, that these operations must satisfy.

+But before, let's dig into something a bit different...ADTs!

+-->

 ---